Tran-3110/Hotel_Booking_Application_Integrated_ABSA_Client/README.md

 # Hotel Booking System with Aspect-Based Sentiment Analysis (ABSA)

-A hotel booking platform integrated with an **Aspect-Based Sentiment Analysis (ABSA)** model.
-The system deeply analyzes guest reviews across key dimensions (*cleanliness, service, location, pricing, amenities*) to deliver objective insights and support smarter booking decisions.
+The frontend client for a hotel booking platform built with **Next.js**.
+It features a modern booking user interface and seamlessly connects with an **Aspect-Based Sentiment Analysis (ABSA)** service to visualize multi-dimensional guest review insights (*cleanliness, service, location, pricing, amenities*).

 ---